 Grand Rapids, Michigan 49503

-Madcap tastes over 3,000 coffees a year in a quest to bring the world’s best home to Michigan.
+Madcap tastes over 3,000 coffees a year in a quest to bring the world’s best home to their coffee shop in Michigan.
 Spending a third of their time traveling, this roaster takes its relationships seriously and has been working with many growers since its founding in 2008.
 Head to their flagship location in downtown Grand Rapids to see where it all began!

 On the other side of Lake Michigan is our second stop, The Windy City.
 Home to a number of culinary traditions (deep dish pizza, anyone?), Chicago has a number of roasters who are rooted in tradition.
 Case in point: Metric Coffee.